linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 14 Other Lending Institutions.md

 # Learning Goals

-# LG 14-1
+## LG 14-1

 Recognize the differences among a savings institution, a credit union, and a finance company.

-# LG 14-2
+## LG 14-2

 Identify the main assets and liabilities held by savings institutions.

-# LG 14-3
+## LG 14-3

 Know who regulates savings institutions.

-# LG 14-4
+## LG 14-4

 Discuss how savings institutions performed in the 2000s.

-# LG 14-5
+## LG 14-5

 Describe how credit unions are different from other depository institutions.

-# LG 14-6
+## LG 14-6

 Identify the main assets and liabilities held by credit unions.

-# LG 14-7
+## LG 14-7

 Define the major types of finance companies.

-# LG 14-8
+## LG 14-8

-Identify the major assets and liabilities held by finance companies.
+Identify the main assets and liabilities held by finance companies.

-# LG 14-9
+## LG 14-9

 Examine the extent to which finance companies are regulated.

-# OTHER LENDING INSTITUTIONS: CHAPTER OVERVIEW
+## OTHER LENDING INSTITUTIONS: CHAPTER OVERVIEW

 Like commercial banks, the main financial service provided by savings institutions, credit unions, and finance companies is lending.
 Savings institutions (SIs) were created in the early 1800s in response to commercial banks' concentration on serving the needs of business (commercial) enterprises rather than the needs of individuals requiring borrowed funds to purchase homes.
 Thus, the first SIs pooled individual savings and invested them mainly in mortgages and other securities.
 While today's SIs generally perform services similar to commercial banks, they are still grouped separately because they provide important residential mortgage lending and other financial services to households.
 That is, savings institutions concentrate primarily on residential mortgage lending.
-However, these institutions

-LG 14-1 have recently operated in a slightly more diversified way, with a large concentration of residential mortgage assets but holding commercial loans, corporate bonds, and corporate stock as well.
+However, these institutions LG 14-1 have recently operated in a slightly more diversified way, with a large concentration of residential mortgage assets but holding commercial loans, corporate bonds, and corporate stock as well.
 Credit unions are nonprofit depository institutions mutually organized and owned by their members (depositors).
 Credit unions have historically focused on consumer loans funded with member deposits.
 Savings institutions and credit unions together are often referred to as thrifts.

 The primary function of finance companies is also to make loans to both individuals and businesses.
 Finance companies provide such services as consumer lending, business lending, and mortgage financing.
 Some finance company loans (e.g., commercial and auto loans) are similar to commercial bank loans, but others are aimed at relatively specialized areas such as high-risk (low credit quality) loans to small businesses and consumers.
 As we discuss in the chapter, finance companies are often willing to lend to riskier customers than are commercial banks and thrifts, and they sometimes offer rates well below those offered by depository institutions.
 Thus, they compete directly with depository institutions for loan customers.
-However, unlike banks and thrifts, finance companies do not accept deposits; instead, they rely on shortand long-term debt for funding.
+However, unlike banks and thrifts, finance companies do not accept deposits; instead, they rely on short- and long-term debt for funding.

 The first major finance company was originated during the Depression when General Electric Corp. created General Electric Capital Corp.
 (GECC) to finance appliance sales to cash-strapped customers unable to obtain installment credit from banks.
 By the late 1950s, banks had become more willing to make installment loans, so finance companies began looking outside their parent companies for business.
 GE Capital was a cash cow to GE throughout much of the 1990s and 2000s.
 At its peak in 2008, it contributed nearly 60 percent of GE's overall profits and had more than  \$600 billion in assets ranging from commercial real estate to Thai auto loans.
 GE Capital's exposure to the financial crisis resulted in General Electric Corp.'s market value falling by more than half during 2008.
 The parent company's stock price fell to\$ 14.58 in November 2008, its lowest level since January 1997.
 In order to reassure investors and help the GE Capital unit compete with banks that already had government protection behind their debt, on November 12, 2008, the FDIC approved GE Capital's application for designation as an eligible entity under the FDIC's Temporary Liquidity Guarantee Program (TLGP).
 Granting this finance company access to the FDIC program was possible because GE Capital also owns a federal savings bank and an industrial loan company, both of which qualified for FDIC assistance.
 However, the move to operate as a Federal Reserve-regulated bank proved to be a burden to GECC.
 In April 2015, GE announced the GE Capital Exit Plan to reduce the size of its financial services businesses through the sale of most of the assets of GECC over the following 24 months.
 Under the GE Capital Exit Plan, GE retained only certain GECC businesses, principally its vertical financing businesses—GE Capital Aviation Services (GECAS), Energy Financial Services (EFS), and Healthcare Equipment Finance—that directly relate to GE's core industrial domain and other operations (together referred to as GE Capital Verticals or Verticals).
 The assets planned for disposition included real estate, most of commercial lending and leasing (CLL), and all consumer platforms (including all U.S. banking assets).
 GE completed the Capital Exit Plan in March 2017 by closing the sale of its consumer finance business in France.
 As of December 2019, GE Capital assets total \$118 billion, down from over \$600 billion in 2008.

 This chapter discusses the size, structure, and composition of the savings institution, credit union, and finance company industries, the services they provide, their competitive and financial position, and their regulation.

-# SAVINGS INSTITUTIONS
+## SAVINGS INSTITUTIONS

-# Size, Structure, and Composition of the Industry
+### Size, Structure, and Composition of the Industry

 Savings institutions comprise two groups of depository institutions: savings associations and savings banks.
 Historically, the industry consisted of only savings associations (referred to as savings and loan [S&L] associations).
 However, in the 1980s, federally